ataylor89/rsa/README.md

 We will also give some examples of symmetric key cryptography and asymmetric key cryptography.

-RSA encryption is a form of asymmetric key cryptography.
+The RSA algorithm is a form of asymmetric key cryptography.

-RSA encryption is also a form of public key cryptography.
+The RSA algorithm can also be used for public key cryptography.

 Public key cryptography is a special case of asymmetric key cryptography, and we will explain this later on.